richmit/dir-inventory/README.md

    in 6 months to cold storage?
  - How much data is owned by people no longer employed at my company?

-The main data collection script is =csumNew.rb=.
+The main data collection script is =dcsumNew.rb=.
 It scans a directory hierarchy and stores file-system metadata in an SQLite database.
 For many end users this DB and the data it provides is the ultimate end goal for using this code.
-For me the more useful application is found in the =cmpCSUMdb.rb= and =cmpCSUM.rb= scripts.
+For me the more useful application is found in the =dcsumCmpDB.rb= and =cmpCSUM.rb= scripts.
 These compare two metadata databases.
-When combined with the "=.dircsum=" mode of =csumNew.rb= this provides a powerful way to track file-system changes over time.
+When combined with the "=.dircsum=" mode of =dcsumNew.rb= this provides a powerful way to track file-system changes over time.

 Check out my home page for more stuff: https://www.mitchr.me/